Howdy! My name is John Salt - the funny face behind this website.

 Flying RC helis and introducing newcomers to the hobby most weekends, while surrounded by cool high end cars during the week.
 I was in my prime and life was great.

-All that changed after being hit with a career ending heath issue.
+All that changed after being hit with a career ending health issue.
 I was devastated!
 Next to my wife and family, the main thing that kept me going through this rough period of uncertainty was still being able to get out flying RC helicopters.
 Helis helped immensely push the worry and fear to the back burner, while providing much needed focus and stress relief.

 It's hyperbolic to say "RC helicopters saved me", but boy did they help!
 As it turned out, they also gave me a fun and exciting new path to follow.